AT&T says HBO Max streaming service to launch in May for $15

-AT&T said Tuesday that its HBO Max streaming service will launch in May for $15 a month, joining a crowded field of emerging rivals to Netflix .
+AT&T said Tuesday that its HBO Max streaming service will launch in May for $15 a month, joining a crowded field.

 HBO Max will challenge Netflix alongside Disney , Comcast and Apple .
 It will be the most expensive of the new services that have announced prices, which could make it challenging to expand its customer base.

-Note: This story has been corrected to note that HBO Now is a service for people who don't already subscribe to the HBO cable channel.